joostfarla/serverless-cors-plugin/README.md

 The `allowOrigin` property is required, the other headers are optional.

 Run `endpoint deploy` and the CORS headers and preflight endpoints will dynamically be configured and deployed.
-Use the `--all` flag to deploy pre-flight OPTIONS endpoints.
+Use the `-a` / `--all` flag to deploy pre-flight OPTIONS endpoints.

 ## Options